Paper, Fiber, and Textile Manufacturing

 Magnetic Filtration Solutions in Pulp Processing

-Magnetic filters can remove iron particles from paper that is to be converted into cellulose, providing protection and preventing unexpected production stoppages.
-Many large European paper manufacturers have already integrated magnetic filters into their production processes.
+Magnetic filters can remove ferrous particles from paper that is to be converted into cellulose, providing protection to the machinery and preventing unexpected production stoppages.
+Many large European paper manufacturers have already integrated magnetic filters into their production lines, effectively safeguarding their operations against ferrous materials that could cause equipment damage.
+These filters use magnetic fields to capture even the finest ferrous particles, ensuring that the final product remains free from contaminants.

 Protection Strategy

 Magnetic filters serve as a solid "safety net" and should be a standard part of paper, fiber, and textile production lines.
-They prevent equipment damage and production interruptions, offering a short return on investment.
+They help to remove ferrous and non-ferrous metals from the material, preventing equipment damage and production interruptions, offering a short return on investment.
 The methods for filtering iron contaminants vary depending on the product structure.

 For example, in paper or textile production, the raw materials often appear in clumps.
-By moistening the product, these clumps can be loosened, making it easier to separate the iron contaminants.
+By moistening the product, these clumps can be loosened, making it easier to separate the iron contaminants and metal particles from the final product.
+Magnetic separation can be especially effective in these cases, providing a reliable method for cleaning materials.

-As a result, Jin Hong Company has developed magnetic filters suitable for both wet and dry processes.
+As a result, Jin Hong Company has developed magnetic filters suitable for both wet and dry processes, providing an efficient solution for removing metal contaminants from raw materials, ensuring high-quality end products.

 Manual Removal of Metal and Plastic Contaminants Using Magnetic Bars